 The key step to implementing an evaluation regime is establishing measures as a means to evaluate how the objectives are set for the VTS are being met.

-5.1 Measuring Effectiveness
+5.1 Measuring the achievment of the objectives

 Evaluation measures need to be determined to monitor and assess that the objectives set for the VTS are effectively contributing to alleviating, or at least reducing to an acceptable level, the issues / problems the VTS was introduced to mitigate (eg risk of collisions/groundings, navigational hazards, complexity of waterway).